solkim-83/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Athena home folder.
+The save files that Athena uses are `addressbook.json`, `tagtree.json` and `calendar.json`.
+The default directory of these files are at
+`{Athena home directory}/data`.

 --------------------------------------------------------------------------------------------------------------------